AishaShamon/Project-TravelInsurance-Prediction/README.md

 - This EDA will give some use useful insights to built a suitable model for Travelinsurance using Age, Employment Type, GraduateOrNot, AnnualIncome,FamilyMembers, ChronicDiseases, FrequentFlyer, EverTravelledAbroad.

 ### Applying some machine learning models:
- The aim is to create a model that helps the users to apply machine learning approach to predict the potential people who can buy insurance .
+ Here our aim is to create a model that helps the users to apply machine learning approach to predict the potential people who can buy insurance .
 Here, the models used are:

 - Logistic Regression
 - KNN